 We’re planning to resume events of 50 people.
 All tables, chairs, and other frequently used surfaces will be sanitized regularly.

 The building itself will be open, though facilities such as the gym and athletic training room will only be open for specific uses, primarily for academics and athletics purposes.
 There will be arrows to indicate traffic flow for movement throughout the building.
 Student athletes will need to pre-schedule visits to facilities such as the gym and athletic training room.

-Gentile Hall opened to current UMPI students, faculty, and staff on Aug.
-10. The facility will not open to community members at this time.
+Gentile Hall opened to current UMPI students, faculty, and staff.
+The facility will not open to community members at this time.
 Access will be limited to only active, enrolled, and current students and employees; access will not be permitted to individuals outside of these groups, to include family members.
 Health and safety protocols will be in place for those students and employees using Gentile Hall, including requirements to: complete a health screening checklist prior to entry; arrive dressed to exercise as gym bags will not be permitted; bring water; and wear face coverings at all times, including while exercising.

 The facility will have stringent safety measures in place as well, from social distancing expectations to rigorous cleaning schedules to limits on the number of individuals allowed in the building at one time.
 In addition, certain areas of the facility will not be available, such as the pool, rock wall, locker rooms, and showers, in order to allow staff to best manage the health and safety protocols in place for the building.

 Students requiring academic and campus accommodations due to a documented disability should make an appointment with Mary Kate Barbosa in Student Support Services at firstname.lastname@example.org or 207-768-9613 to discuss needs.
 Please note that reasonable approved accommodations might look slightly different depending on which of the several modes of course instruction your courses will be using.